When I asked work colleagues in Belgium for recommendations of authors from their country, the name of Amélie Nothomb came up time and time again.

 Do not dare hope for anything beautiful.
 Do not expect to feel any sort of pleasure, because it will destroy you.
 Do not hope for love because you’re not worthy of it. ….
 Do not hope that you will get anything out of life because each passing year will take something from you.
 Do not even hope for anything as simple as a peaceful life because you don’t have a single reason to be at peace.

-- What’s the significance of the title?
-According to the narrator protocol in Japan states that in the presence of the Emperor, who until 1947 had been considered a living god, a person must demonstrate his or her reverence with fear and trembling.
+About the book: Fear and Trembling was first published in French under the title Stupeur et tremblements , which I think means “Amazement and trembling.”
+What is the significance of the title?
+According to the narrator, protocol in Japan states that in the presence of the Emperor, who until 1947 had been considered a living god, a person must demonstrate his or her reverence with fear and trembling.
 Terror and self abasement were considered a mark of respect.

-- Amélie Nothomb is the daughter of a Belgian diplomat who was taken to Japan at the age of two, living there until she was five, attending a local school and learning the language.
+About the author: Amélie Nothomb is the daughter of a Belgian diplomat who was taken to Japan at the age of two.
+She livedthere until she was five, attending a local school and learning the language.
+Culture Trip has created a list of her 10 most notable novels.